Legàmi d'Arte (Bonds of Art)

 • Dr. Aurora Gagliardi: Lorenzo’s rheumatologist, focused on improving his mobility and reducing discomfort.

-• Paola Puccini: Owner of Caffè Fioritura, a cozy floral-themed café in Florence; warm, witty, and a source of refuge, advice, and occasional espresso-fueled insights for Giulietta and Alessandro.
+• Paola Puccini: Owner of Caffè Fioritura, a cozy floral-themed café in Pisa; warm, witty, and a source of refuge, advice, and occasional espresso-fueled insights for Giulietta and Alessandro.

 • Emilia Conti: A Milanese gallery owner who provides mentorship and sanctuary to Giulietta during her struggles.